TobyBackstrom/ngx-sparklib/README.md

 # ngx-sparklib

+THIS IS STILL WORK IN PROGRESS!
-Sparkly mini charts for your sparkling Angular app
+Sparkly mini charts for your sparkling Angular app.